syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a Ganttchart in your application with ASP.NET.
+This section explains briefly about how to create a Gantt chart in your application with ASP.NET.

 ## Create your first Gantt in ASP.NET